Towards Mitigating Hallucinations in Large Vision-Language Models by Refining Textual Embeddings: Improving Attention Score Distribution by Refining Textual Embeddings

 \section{Improving Attention Score Distribution by Refining Textual Embeddings}

-We propose a simple yet principled approach, \textbf{VisAlign}, aimed at improving the attention score distribution across the visual and textual modalities.
-The underlying hypothesis is that encouraging a more balanced attention pattern, particularly by increasing attention to visual tokens, can help the model to better utilize visual information and reduce hallucinations caused by over-reliance on textual priors.
-VisAlign operates by refining textual embeddings through the integration of visual context prior to their input into the LLM.
-This alignment enables the model to extract and encode meaningful visual signals that might otherwise be underutilized due to the inherent linguistic bias of pre-trained LLMs.
-By fostering a more balanced and synergistic interaction between vision and language, VisAlign improves the utilization of visual information, without requiring architectural changes or external supervision.
+We propose a simple yet principled approach, \textbf{VisAlign}, aimed at improving the distribution of attention scores across visual and textual modalities.
+The underlying hypothesis is that encouraging a more balanced attention pattern—particularly by increasing attention to visual tokens—enables the model to better utilize visual information and reduces hallucinations caused by over-reliance on textual priors.
+VisAlign operates by refining textual embeddings through the integration of visual context prior to their input to the LLM.
+This encourages the model to jointly attend to and learn from both textual and visual information during training, leading to more meaningful visual encoding.
+By fostering a balanced and synergistic interaction between vision and language, VisAlign improves visual utilization without requiring architectural changes or external supervision.

 As illustrated in Figure~\ref{fig:introduction}, VisAlign first applies average pooling on the projected visual embeddings $\mathbf{V}_{\text{proj}} \in \mathbb{R}^{N_v \times d_t}$, resulting in the visual embedding vector $\mathbf{\hat{V}} \in \mathbb{R}^{1 \times d_t}$: